 People like to scan blog posts.
 Nobody reads on the web like they do a book.
 The title and subheadings are so important that you should spend a lot of time picking the right headings.
 If you have goals such as

-This is where you test multiple headlines, copy or images to see which convert the best.
+This is where you test multiple headlines, body text (copy), or images to see which convert the best.
 A conversion might be someone clicking a call to action button or clicking through to your product.
 But that’s a more advanced part of blogging and is a topic for another day

 Sitting and waiting for inspiration doesn’t work.
 Even the best writers in the world know that systems are key.
 In the book Daily Rituals: How Artists Work: Mason Currey, the author shows how most writers use systems to produce their work.
 They never rely on sparks of ideas, inspiration, or guidance from their muse.